adamaltmejd/education-choice-pap/3_Behavioral_Spill_Overs_from_Sibling_Choice.md

 As the older sibling continues through their studies, they do learn more and can potentially supply new valuable information ($E_i$ in the causal model).
 Supplementary to the main specification, we plan to explore many versions of the endogeneous variable to try to capture this mechanism.
 We will make use of the (non-random) variation in time between when the two siblings starts, both due to age difference and preferences, and include one dummy for each extra year that the older sibling is within the program before the younger applies.
 On a smaller subsample we can use actual wage after graduation.
 Also the disaggregated analysis over choices will be informative, as we can look at the distribution of effects over different field and institutions.
 Given that the extra data set can be used, we will also try an automatic approach and data mine for strong instruments for information transmission that we can then test out of sample after having registered the strategy in an updated version of this plan.

 Optimally, we want to somehow measure not only the information transmission, but rather a *news* effect that takes the priors of the younger sibling into account, to distinguishign between information that is new and surprising, and that which is not.
 The interaction with $Q_{j}$ is included with the purpose to capture some of this effect.
-As an alternative to the two main definitions of the variable (below) we will also try to directly measure the "surprise" of a specific choice with the residuals from a regression model that predicts school popularity on observable characteristics.
+As an alternative to the two main definitions of the variable (below) we will also try to directly measure the "surprise" of a specific choice with the residuals from a regression model that predicts school popularity on observable characteristics, and try to estimate the value added between different choices if possible.

 ### Imitation